ebalogun01/EV-EcoSim/README.md

 ## Requirements

-GiSMo SLAC GridLAB-D installation (master branch): [here](https://github.com/arras-energy/gridlabd).
+Arras-energy (SLAC) GridLAB-D installation (master branch): [here](https://github.com/arras-energy/gridlabd).
 This GridLAB-D version is required for the python co-simulation functionality.

-Recommended use with AWS EC2 SLAC GiSMo HiPAS GridLAB-D AMI (beauharnois-X) - Update this.
+Recommended use with GridLAB-D. See repository [here](https://github.com/arras-energy/gridlabd) for details.

 ## Folder descriptions